uniwswap/uniwens-docs/contract-api-reference/.dns-permanent-registrar/controller.md

 event NameRegistered(string name, bytes32 indexed label, address indexed owner, uint cost, uint expires);
 ```

-A successful call also results in the Registrar emitting a [Name Registered Event](registrar.md#name-registered), and the LNS registry emitting a [New Owner Event](../lns.md#set-subdomain-owner).
+A successful call also results in the Registrar emitting a [Name Registered Event](registrar.md#name-registered), and the ĐNS registry emitting a [New Owner Event](../dns.md#set-subdomain-owner).

 ### Extend Name Registration